-The VicOutreach Healthy Ears Program furthers access to health services for the diagnosis, treatment and management of ear and hearing health for Aboriginal and Torres Strait children and youth (0–21 years).
+The VicOutreach Healthy Ears program furthers access to health services for the diagnosis, treatment and management of ear and hearing health for Aboriginal and Torres Strait children and youth up to 21 years of age.

 Other activities include promoting prevention, detection and management of ear diseases by increasing access to outreach health services.